WarzoneMC/tgm-docs/docs/launchpads.md

-# Launchpads
+# Launch Pads

-This module is used to specify where players will appear when they first join the match.
-This is typically at the team's base, in a protected region.
+This module is used to create launch pads for the players with customizable options.

 ## Example